jackee777/Evaluation-of-Sense-Embeddings-with-Optimized-Vector-Meaning-Correspondence/dataset/WNN_README.md

 The dataset is intended exclusively for academic and research purposes and is distributed in compliance with the BabelNet Non-Commercial License.

-If you want to get the dataset, please contact the first author.
+If you want to get the dataset, please contact the first author through [google form](https://forms.gle/879hAH7moBgmUdT5A).

 ---------------------------------------------------------------------------------------------------------
 ## Terms of Use